mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 While adding columns, the user can choose to create a new column by using formulas.
 Available formulas will be included as part of the column selector, and dropping them into the result table will prompt users to set the formula settings for the selected formula.

 Depending on the selected formula, different settings will be available.
 Formulas will use the column selector component for settings that require the selection of columns.
+The list of columns will be populated based on the selected formulas.

 However, the system only lists those with data types accepted by the formula.

 ---
 Wireframes